Bacon brothers: The Trial of Jamie Bacon

-On April 3, 2009, Jamie was arrested by the RCMP Emergency response team for his involvement in the October 19, 2007, shootings of the 'Surrey Six' which included two innocent victims: Chris Mohan and Ed Schellenberg at the Balmoral Tower Highrise building in Surrey, British Columbia, Canada.
+On April 3, 2009, Jamie was arrested by the RCMP Emergency response team for his role in the October 19, 2007, shootings of the 'Surrey Six' which included two innocent victims: Chris Mohan and Ed Schellenberg at the Balmoral Tower Highrise building in Surrey, British Columbia, Canada.
 This development occurred after an associate of the Bacon brothers, Dennis Karbovanec, pleaded guilty to his role in the shootings.

 While awaiting trial, Jamie and his co-accused were being held in isolation.
 B.C.
 Corrections Service said this measure was for their own protection because other rivals are also in custody awaiting several trials.
 In what legal observers said was an unusual request, Jamie appealed to the Supreme Court of British Columbia to end his solitary confinement as a violation of his rights under the Canadian Charter of Rights and Freedoms.
 The Court found that Jamie was subjected to cruel and unusual treatment while in custody, contrary to section 12 of the Canadian Charter of Rights and Freedoms and that he was subjected to such treatment for the purpose of furthering the police investigation.
 His conditions of confinement were also found to constitute a deprivation of liberty and security of person that was not in accordance with the principles of fundamental justice, contrary to section 7 of the Charter.
 During the course of the hearing, the court learned that Jamie's privileged telephone calls with his counsel were unlawfully recorded.
 This matter remains before the Court.
 Jamie was released into the general prison population and the restrictions on his visits and telephone communications were removed.

 In May 2010, Jamie was convicted of all 11 charges related to the April 2007 discovery of a gun cache but Jarrod was acquitted.